 Congratulations to Politics & International Relations Students on Commencement Awards and Honors

-Each year, the Department of Politics and International Relations honors particularly accomplished graduates majoring in Politics or International Relations with several awards.
-This year, at a student gathering on May 4, the department announced the following awards:
+Each year, the Department of Politics and International Relations honors particularly accomplished graduates with several departmental awards.
+This year, at a student gathering on May 3, the department announced the following awards:

 For their distinguished Honors theses, Rachel Arthur and Claire Velte received the Professor Eugene H. Miller Prize awarded annually for the best essay on a subject in politics and international relations.
 Rachel received the Miller Prize for her Honors thesis, Altruism Versus Self-Interest: Why do some INGOs engage in conflict settings while others leave?
 Claire received the Miller Prize for her Honors thesis, The Weaponization of Rape: Conflict-Related Rape and The International Criminal Court.